gromacs/gromacs/docs/reference-manual/topologies/molecule-definition.rst

 atom index, followed by one or more atom indices.
 All non-bonded interactions between the first atom and the other atoms will be excluded.

-When all non-bonded interactions within or between groups of atoms need to be excluded, is it more convenient and much more efficient to use energy monitor group exclusions (see sec. :ref:`groupconcept`).